 Cracker Pie (Blueberry No-Bake Cheesecake)

-Cracker Pie was the most requested birthday dessert in John’s family when he was growing up, so it had to be the first of his mother’s recipes I asked her for when John and I were newly married.
-This type of pie is commonly known as no-bake cheesecake or sometimes cheese pie, but the Fry family called it Cracker Pie because – never mind the cool creamy filling and the sweet syrupy blueberry topping – the graham cracker crust was their favorite part.
-It didn’t take me long to learn that anything I make with a graham cracker crust is guaranteed to be a huge hit with John, and it all started with this pie.
+Cracker Pie was the most requested birthday dessert in John’s family growing up, so it had to be one of the first of his mother’s recipes I respectfully asked for as a new bride.
+This type of pie is well known as either a no-bake cheesecake or a cheese pie, but the Fry family called it Cracker Pie because — never mind the cool creamy filling and the sweet syrupy blueberry topping - the graham cracker crust was their favorite part.
+I quickly learned that anything I make with a graham cracker crust is going to be a huge hit with John, and it all started with this pie.

-…but if you prefer, bring the whole pie to the table looking spectacular under a crown of shining blueberry topping.
-Just be prepared for the topping to slide around a bit once you start slicing.
+For the neatest slices, wait until the pie is sliced before topping it with the blueberries.
+Or bring the whole pie to the table looking spectacular under a crown of shining blueberry sauce — but just be prepared for the topping and filling to slide around a bit once you start slicing.

-Most of the photos of this no-bake cheesecake show a downsized version baked in a 7-inch tart pan.
-This size is perfect for small gatherings, and for John and me when we don’t want to end up with more leftovers than the two of us can reasonably enjoy.
+This downsized no-bake cheesecake is perfect for small gatherings, or for John and me when we don’t want to end up with more leftovers than the 2 of us can reasonably enjoy.
 To make a full-sized pie (to serve 8) use a standard 9-inch pie plate, or a 9-inch tart pan.
 Scroll to the bottom of the post for ingredient quantities for the full-sized pie.

-Making Cracker Pie ahead and what to do with leftovers:
+Making this ahead and what to do with leftovers:

 Cracker Pie